papivot/pace-docs/PKS Workload Deployment using Helm.md

 should display a password.
 Capture it as you will need it to login to the UI interface.

+#### Using ClusterIP

-Since the current Grafana deployment is running with just a internal Cluster IP, we need to port forward using the kubectl command to get access to the UI.
+Since the current Grafana deployment is running with just an internal Cluster IP, we need to port forward using the kubectl command to get access to the UI.

 Use the first command to get the exact name of the pod and then the second command to execute the port forwarding.